groda/the_ultimate_gitignore_guide/README.md

 If `.gitignore` contains files that had previously been tracked, remove them with

     git rm --cached

+Be aware that relying solely on `.gitignore` is not the recommended approach for preventing the accidental exposure of confidential data in your Git repository.

 Use [Github templates](https://github.com/github/gitignore), [Gitlab](https://gitlab.com/projects/new)'s pre-populated projects, or an [online generator](https://www.toptal.com/developers/gitignore) for inspiration on `.gitignore` file entries.